shanjin14/MLND_Capstone/capstone_report_Ed1.md

 4. R^2
 5. Explained Variance Score

-For the coming discussion, I will focus 3 of the most common metrics -- MAE , MSE, and R^2
+For the coming discussion, I will focus the discussion on three of the most common metrics -- MAE , MSE, and R^2

 1. Mean Absolute Error (MAE) -